Want to photograph a bright comet? Tips and equipment you need to capture a spectacular image

 Comet ATLAS by Michael Bate, Milton Keynes, 3 April 2020.
 Equipment: Olympus E-PL7 camera, Sky-Watcher Explorer 200PDS Newtonian reflector, Sky-Watcher HEQ5 mount

-Comets are notoriously awkward objects to image against starry backgrounds.
+Comets are notoriously awkward objects to photograph against starry backgrounds.

 Tracking the stars keeps them crisp and sharp, as long as your polar alignment is accurate, but a comet will often blur.

-Just to complicate matters, a comets’ rate of motion varies depending on how close they are to Earth and the inclination of their orbit to the line of sight of the observer.
+And a comet's rate of motion varies depending on how close they are to Earth, and the inclination of their orbit to the line of sight of the observer.

 Exposures in the order of 30, 60, 90 and 120 seconds should work fine for single shots.